shadow/shadow/docs/Preparing-your-machine.md

+This section discusses how to prepare your machine to begin running Shadow experiments.
 ## installing dependencies

 Shadow relies on the following tools and libraries to function properly.
 Versions and plug-in-specific dependencies are noted in parenthesis where applicable: